17 Dogs That Look Like Wolves to Add to Your Pack

 Why trust us

 At Reader’s Digest, we’re committed to producing high-quality content by writers with expertise and experience in their field in consultation with relevant, qualified experts.
-For this piece, Lisa Marie Conklin tapped her experience as a longtime pet journalist, and then Caroline Coile, PhD, an award-winning journalist specializing in canine breeds, health and science, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
-For this piece, we relied on reputable primary sources, including professional organizations and academic studies, as well as our writer’s personal experience.
+For this piece on dogs that look like wolves, Lisa Marie Conklin tapped her experience as a longtime pet journalist, and then Caroline Coile, PhD, an award-winning journalist specializing in canine breeds, health and science, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
+We relied on reputable primary sources, including professional organizations and academic studies, as well as our writer’s personal experience.
 We verified all facts and data and backed them with credible sourcing, and we will revisit them over time to ensure they remain accurate and up to date.
 Read more about our team, our contributors and our editorial policies.

 Sources: